 Divorced - Includes people who are legally divorced and who have not remarried.
+Those without a final divorce decree are classified as "separated."

 In selected tabulations, data for married and separated people are reorganized and combined with information on the presence of the spouse in the same household.